10 WordPress Tools Guaranteed To Boost Your Results and Productivity

 I was inspired to create this post when I found that there are some pretty weak top 10 lists about WordPress on the web.
 I spent so much time searching for the ideal list that I felt a strong desire to compile one myself.

-1. How To Mobilize Your WordPress Site
+1. How To Optimize Your WordPress Website For Mobile

 You’re probably missing out on quite a few readers, and you’ll miss out on more if you don’t go mobile with your blog.
 In January 2012, nearly 9% of all global pageviews were from a mobile device.
 This number is expected to keep growing, to the point where in 2015 the pageviews from mobile devices will outgrow the pageviews from laptops and personal computers.
 Upgrade your site to have a mobile version!